Max1mSm1th/PsychicGame/README.md

 FUNCTION //

-The purpose of this assignment was to cosntruct a "Psychic Game" using recently learned JavaScript skills.
+The purpose of this assignment was to construct a "Psychic Game" using recently learned JavaScript skills.
 The goal of the game is to guess which letter the computer (your opponent) is guessing.
 Each round has 8 attempts for the users.
 A score is tabulated by wins and losses.

 USEFULNESS //